mwermelinger/m269-library/README.md

 `from lib.stack import Stack` to use the stack data structure, or `from lib.sort import bubble_sort` to use the bubble sort algorithm.

-You can browse this documentation on your computer by double-clicking the file `docs/index.html` subfolder.
+You can browse this documentation on your computer by opening file `docs/index.html`.
 You can get the same documentation in the Python shell (if run from the M269 Library folder), by typing for example
 ```